The Prosperity Paradox

 The optionality account has a second layer, and it explains the part the economics cannot: why realized fertility falls even below desired fertility.

 Real social life carries rejection, embarrassment, dependence, ambiguity, obligation, and constraint.
 Digital sociality offers curation, exit, distance, blocking, lurking, scrolling, ghosting, and control.
-It is socially flavoured solitude with an escape hatch — pseudo-sociality that scratches the itch while bypassing every risk that made the real thing generative.
-Optionality again, applied now to other people: the option to disengage, held open at all times, exercised at zero cost.
+It can become socially flavoured solitude with an escape hatch — pseudo-sociality that scratches the itch while bypassing risks that made embodied relationships generative.
+Optionality again, applied now to other people: the option to disengage, often held open at low immediate cost.

 Seen through this lens, the old institutions look different.
 Churches and their equivalents mattered demographically, and their theology was only part of their function.
 They created repeated physical proximity, intergenerational mixing, visible courtship markets, reputational accountability, shared norms, and durable mutual obligation.
 They were binding institutions — machines for converting strangers into people you could not costlessly exit from.
 The secular world has produced many recreational substitutes and almost no binding ones.
 Gyms, hobby groups, conferences, Discord servers, coworking spaces, and dating apps rarely generate the same thick social ecology, because they are all built on the modern premise: you can leave whenever you like.